-At that time Meerza Peer Mahomed, the grandson of Huzrut Saheb Kiran Ameer Taimoor Goorgan, came towards Mooltan, which he took, and Ooch likewise.
-He remained there some time, when, by reason of not finding forage, many of the horses of the sepoys died.
-Thus many men of the Meerza's army became dismounted.
-On hearing of this, Saheb Kiran sent 30,000 horses from the royal stables to him.
-Meerza Peer Mahomed, becoming strong from this present, made a Chuppao upon the men of Bhittee and Ahun, who were stubborn and disobedient, when he gave to the winds of death these and all their families.
+At that time Meerza Peer Mahomed, the grantion of Huzrut Saheb Kiran Ameer Taimoor Goorgan, came tord wits Mooltan, which he took, and Ooch likewise.
+He remain: Evicere some time, when, by reason of not finding forage, many if the horses of the sepoys died.
+Thus many men of the Meerzy army became dismounted.
+On hearing of this, Saheb Kiran at 50,000 horses from the royal stables to him.
+Meerza Peer Weimed, becoming strong from this present, made a Chuppao the men of Bhittee and Ahun, who were stubborn and disobedient, when he gave to the winds of death these and all their families.
 Sending a messenger to Bukkur, he summoned to his presence all the men of consequence, all the eyes of that city.
 The agent of the King of Delhi, who was there, being unable to fight, fled by the way of Jaisulmere.